 Hiring an unethical lawyer who uses unethical marketing schemes could lead to problems down the road.
 Did your lawyer promise to take less than you if you are paid compensation?
 Do you really trust they will keep their promise when they were retained using unethical means?
 Or, does your case have more value than what the insurance company has offered because your lawyer has been identified as a capper and your claim assigned to the fraud unit?

-You have a right to be represented by an ethical lawyer who follows the rules and gets you fair results.
+You have a right to be represented by an ethical personal injury lawyer who follows the rules and gets you fair results.
 You also have a right to fair compensation for your injuries.
 If you want an ethical, down to Earth lawyer who plays by the rules, I would be happy to meet with you.
 If I cannot help you, I may be able to find someone trustworthy who can.
 I offer free consultations M-F and can be personally reached at (702) 522-7707.
 If you find yourself in this situation, I can help get you out.